DIY Christmas Tree Basket

 DIY Christmas Tree Basket - the best Christmas tree stand ideas!

-Basket Christmas Tree Stand
+2. Christmas Tree Collars

 I decided to make one of the basket tree stands with a basket I found at the store, which was the perfect size for my tree, but too small to fit my tree stand on my artificial flocked Christmas tree.